 Here's a sampling:

 The town of Chapin near the shores of Lake Murray takes three days to say goodbye to summer at its annual Labor Day Festival and Parade.
 It kicks off Saturday with a 5K walk, run and ruck in the morning and a concert in the evening.
 Sunday brings a concert and street party - the finale of the town's summer concert series.
 On Monday, the parade rolls at 9:30 a.m., followed by a full day of festival fun, featuring more than 130 vendors, live music and a children's carnival.

 Roadside apple stands in Upstate South Carolina are a sure sign fall is on the way.
 The start of the harvest is celebrated in Oconee County-from the day after Labor Day through the following weekend at the South Carolina Apple Festival.
 There's whitewater rafting, arts and crafts, music, a parade and children's rides.
 And don't go home without trying a fried apple pie and picking up a bag of homegrown apples.

-If arts and crafts are your passion, put Sept.
-6-7 on your calendar for the annual Aiken's Makin' Arts & Crafts Festival.
+If arts and crafts are your passion, mark your calendar for the annual Aiken's Makin' Arts & Crafts Festival.
 Spend a beautiful day outdoors and get a start on your holiday shopping as you browse among the glassworks, wood, ceramics and other crafts in historic, downtown Aiken.
 Shopping make you hungry?
 You'll find vendors offering everything from gyros to kettle corn to funnel cakes.

 It's a bargain hunter's dream - a yard sale that goes on for 85 miles.
 The Big Grab, with locations through Blythewood, Ridgeway, Winnsboro and other small towns, lets you shop and negotiate from sunup to sundown.
 Some spots feature multiple vendors, while others offer individual sellers spread along the route.